Lockheed Martin Corp. (LMT) Shares Decline Despite Market Challenges - News Heater

 Lockheed Martin Corp.
-(NYSE: LMT)’s stock price has decreased by -0.04 compared to its previous closing price of 451.63.
-However, the company has seen a 0.45% increase in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-12-13 that Lockheed’s (LMT) Black Hawk helicopter serves the U.S. military and the armed forces of 34 other countries worldwide as a tough, reliable utility helicopter.
+(NYSE: LMT)’s stock price has dropped by -1.16 in relation to previous closing price of 447.79.
+Nevertheless, the company has seen a loss of -1.96% in its stock price over the last five trading days.
+Zacks Investment Research reported 2023-12-20 that Lockheed (LMT) is set to procure various special tooling and special test equipment for supporting production, retrofit modifications and flight test instrumentation for F-35 jets.

 Is It Worth Investing in Lockheed Martin Corp.
 (NYSE: LMT) Right Now?